maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 }
 ```

-and finally the finish function, which can be called from either path and just
+Finally, the finish function, which can be called from either path and creates
-creates the `UserLogin` object.
+the `UserLogin` object.
+In addition to creating the object, we also send our
+webhook URL to Twilio.
+We'll define the `GetWebhookURL` function later when
+implementing `ReceiveMessages`.

 ```go
 func (tl *TwilioLogin) finishLogin(ctx context.Context, phoneNumber twilioPhoneNumber) (*bridgev2.LoginStep, error) {